Feature Selection with Annealing for Computer Vision and Big Data Learning: Experiments

 One could see from Table \ref{tab:simreg} that the FSA algorithm consistently finds the true variables more often than the other methods and obtains better predictions in terms of root mean square error (RMSE) than the other methods.
 The other methods need at least ten times more data to obtain a similar performance to the FSA method.
+The simulated annealing based method does a decent job but is extremely slow.

 We also observe that the FSA algorithm scales quite well to large data sizes, in fact it scales as $O(MN)$ where $N$ is the number of observations and $M$ is the number of variables.